 Each year the College invites a Sound Artist in Residence to spend a term in College.
 They show their existing work, give talks and develop new work in the course of the term.

-The Kendrew Concert series brings internationally renowned musicians to college 5 or 6 times a year.
+The Kendrew Concert series brings internationally renowned musicians to college five or six times a year.
 Fully funded, the concerts are held free of charge, and have included artists such as Imogen Cooper (piano), the Michelangelo Quartet, and the Guarneri Trio Prague.

 Chamber concerts are organised by the Music Society and individual students throughout the year.
 Presidential Concerts are held twice a term, with performers often from within College.